Marine Litter and Plastics Accounting

 Geographic allocation

-Coastal zone delineation -- Distinguishing coastal from inland areas enables focus on highest-risk locations.
-Coastal zone definitions should align with administrative boundaries for data availability while recognising functional connectivity to marine waters[37].
-The coastal zone delineation approaches in TG-1.2 Accounting Boundaries provide relevant guidance.
+Coastal zone delineation—Coastal zone definitions should align with administrative boundaries while recognising functional connectivity to marine waters[30].
+See TG-1.2 Marine Spatial Planning.

-Catchment-based accounting -- River catchments as accounting units enable tracking of riverine litter pathways and attribution of marine inputs to upstream sources.
+Catchment-based accounting—River catchments as accounting units enable tracking of riverine litter pathways.

-Maritime zone accounting -- Recording of sea-based source litter by location (territorial sea, EEZ, high seas) supports jurisdictional analysis and international reporting.
+Maritime zone accounting—Recording of sea-based source litter by location (territorial sea, EEZ, high seas) supports jurisdictional analysis.

 Compilation procedure overview